Quick Start

 Bot Detection — How It Works

 Klixsor uses a multi-signal scoring system to detect bots.
-Every click is scored from 0 (human) to 255 (definite bot).
+Every click is scored from 0 (human) to 100 (definite bot) using 11 independent detection signals.

 Detection signals

-- IP reputation — Checked against 17 auto-synced datacenter/cloud IP lists (AWS, GCP, Azure, etc.)
+- IP reputation — Checked against 25 auto-synced datacenter, cloud, and VPN/Tor IP lists (+40 score)

-- Header anomalies — Missing standard headers, unusual Accept-Language, etc.
+- Header anomalies — Missing Accept-Language, unusual Accept header (+5-10 score)

 Score thresholds